pywbem/pywbemtools/docs/settingsandconfiguration.rst

          ~/.config/fish/completions/<prog-name>.fish
   =====  ===========================================================================

-Once the complete script file has been created, tab-completion activation is completed by sourcing the complete script file to notify the shell of the complete file each time a terminal is opened.
 For example as follows:

 .. code-block:: text

-    # example for bash and pywbemcli
+    # example for bash and pywbemcli where it script is places in  directory ./blah
     $ _PYWBEMCLI_COMPLETE=bash_source pywbemcli > ./blah/pywbemcli-complete.bash
     $ source  ~/blah.pywbemcli-complete.bash